apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 ...
 ```

-**Fixing Postcondition.** Is it a real issue?
+Is it a real issue?
 It is, but it is not the issue of
 the search, rather our invariant `Postcondition` is imprecise.

 ## Step 5b: Fixing the postcondition